Let’s take a look at how you can work with checklists in ReQtest. You can find both checklists and test cases under the Plan Tests tab.

 Furthermore, when working with checklists or test cases in ReQtest, bear in mind that you can filter out test cases by a number of parameters (for example, the subsystem concerned, auditor, created by, priority, etc), but you can’t filter out checklists.

-A pro of checklists is that they are very easy to create and you can write them rapidly as they are not as complex as a test case, but the downside is that you do not get as much follow up as you can from test cases.
+A pro of checklists is that they are very easy to add and you can write them rapidly as they are not as complex as a test case, but the downside is that you do not get as much follow up as you can from test cases.

-To create a checklist, click on the blue ‘Create checklist’ button on the bottom of the checklist screen, and then proceed to name it, bearing in mind that shorter, concise titles are best so as to be easily scanned.
+To add a checklist, click on the blue ‘Create checklist’ button on the bottom of the checklist screen, and then proceed to name it, bearing in mind that shorter, concise titles are best so as to be easily scanned.

 Fill in the description of the checklist is required, click ‘Save’, and then add and fill in steps as required on Edit checklist page.
 You can re-order the steps using the arrows on the right.
 Save when finished.